Justia Lawyer Rating

 What Is the Statute of Limitations for a Camp Lejeune Contaminated Water Lawsuit?

-Anyone who served, lived, worked or was otherwise exposed to the toxic water at Camp Lejeune between the dates of August 1, 1953 and December 31, 1987 is eligible to bring a claim, provided they were exposed to the contaminated water for at least 30 days.
-Additionally, family members can pursue a claim on behalf of a loved one who met the criteria but has since died.
+Anyone who served, lived, worked, or was otherwise exposed to the toxic water at Camp Lejeune between the dates of August 1, 1953 and December 31, 1987 is eligible to bring a claim, provided they were exposed to the contaminated water for at least 30 days.
+Additionally, family members can pursue a wrongful death claim on behalf of a loved one who met the criteria but has since died.

 Have You or a Loved One Suffered Serious Health Consequences After Serving at Camp Lejeune?